-Office rental expenses for the three months ended March 31, 2020 increased 71.3% compared to the three months ended March 31, 2019 primarily as a result of the acquisition of One city Center in March 2019, the commencement of operations at Brooks Crossing Office in April 2019, and the acquisition of Thames Street Wharf in June 2019.
+Office rental expenses for the three and six months ended June 30, 2020 increased 23.6% and 44.9%, respectively, compared to the corresponding periods in 2019, primarily as a result of the commencement of operations at Brooks Crossing office in April 2019, the acquisition of Thames Street Wharf in June 2019, and the commencement of operations at a portion of Wills Wharf in June 2020.
+In addition, the acquisition of One City Center in March 2019, contributed to the increase for the six months ended June 30, 2020.

-Retail rental expenses for the three months ended March 31, 2020 increased 16.2% compared to the three months ended March 31, 2019 primarily as a result of the commencement of operations at Market at Mill Creek in April 2019 and the acquisition of Red Mill Commons and Marketplace at Hilltop in May 2019.
-These increases were partially offset by the disposal of Lightfooot Marketplace in August 2019 and the loss of Dick's Sporting Goods at Town Center.
+Retail rental expenses for the three months ended June 30, 2020 decreased 14.1% compared to three months ended June 30, 2019, primarily as a result of the disposal of Lightfoot Marketplace in August 2019, the loss of Dick's Sporting Goods at Town Center beginning February 2020, and the disposal of the seven-property retail portfolio in May 2020 as well as decreased costs for repairs and maintenance and utilities as a result of the COVID-19 pandemic.
+Retail rental expenses for the six months ended June 30, 2020 increased 0.3% compared to the six months ended June 30, 2019, primarily as a result of the commencement of operations at Market at Mill Creek in April 2019 and the acquisition of Red Mill Commons and Marketplace at Hilltop in May 2019.
+Those increases were mostly offset by decreased costs for repairs and maintenance and utilities as a result of the COVID-19 pandemic as well as the disposal of Lightfoot Marketplace in August 2019, the loss of Dick's Sporting Goods at Town Center beginning February 2020, and the disposal of the seven-property retail portfolio in May 2020.

-Multifamily rental expenses for the three months ended March 31, 2020 increased 44.3% compared to the three months ended March 31, 2019 primarily as a result of higher occupancy at Greenside Apartments and Premier Apartments, the acquisition of 1405 Point in April 2019, and the commencement of operations at Hoffler Place in August 2019.
+Multifamily rental expenses for the three and six months ended June 30, 2020 increased 11.2% and 26.2%, respectively, compared to the corresponding periods in 2019, primarily as a result of higher occupancy at Greenside Apartments and Premier Apartments, both of which were in lease-up in the first six months of 2019, the acquisition of 1405 Point in April 2019, and the commencement of operations at Hoffler Place in August 2019.

-Real estate taxes for the three months ended March 31, 2020 increased \$1.2 million compared to the three months ended March 31, 2019 as follows (in thousands):
+Real estate taxes for the three and six months ended June 30, 2020 increased \$0.8 million and \$2.0 million, respectively, compared to the corresponding periods in 2019, as follows (in thousands):